Accommodations Toolkit

 Universal Feature:

-The student uses noise buffers to minimize distraction or filter external noise during testing.
+Noise Buffer/Headphones: The student uses noise buffers to minimize distraction or filter external noise during testing.
 Any noise buffer must be compatible with the requirements of the test.
 Any headphones may be used but may not be plugged into a digital source.
+Students easily distracted during classroom activities requiring the student to focus for longer periods of time.

 Nevada